-H. P. Blavatsky described the importance of the processes active in early childhood, leading to the age of responsibility:
+H. P. Blavatsky emphasizes the importance of the processes active in early childhood, leading to the age of responsibility:

 The reincarnating ego-mind can more fully take hold of the body and brain when the child is seven years old, the ancients taught, and with it comes the responsibility of a conscious sentient being.

-“Progressive awakenings,” are the primary keynote of H. P. Blavatsky’s evolutionary teachings in The Secret Doctrine 1:181.
-A “triple evolutionary scheme,” they are “inextricably interwoven and interblended at every point.”
+“Progressive awakenings,” are the primary keynote of H. P. Blavatsky’s evolutionary teachings in The Secret Doctrine.
+The awakenings are intertwined at every point physical

-“As we rise in the scale of development, we perceive that during the stages through which we have passed,” she explained, “we mistook shadows for realities.”
+“As we rise in the scale of development, we perceive that during the stages through which we have passed,” she writes, “we mistook shadows for realities.”

-Analogous to the well-understood process of learning gymnastics, swimming, pole vaulting, music or painting, etc., The Secret Doctrine declares the process is the same for the mind and soul, that:
+Analogous to the well understood process of learning gymnastics, swimming, pole vaulting, music or painting, etc., The Secret Doctrine says the same of the mind and soul, that:

 Each advance brings with it “the idea that now, at last, we have reached ‘reality,’ she continues — “but only when we shall have reached the absolute Consciousness and blended our own with it,” [mastery of the instrument in this analogy]— “shall we be free” [of the keyboard] — i.e. free from illusions.

 Our apologies if this video report upsets you.
 It is disturbing looking at the deep human suffering from the outside.
 Imagine what the heroic suffering, for both parent and child, must be on the inside!
-Welcome to the lessons of the Kali-Yuga (Dark Age).
-The bright side of human evolution is Reincarnation, and the continuous assistance we receive from the Higher Self, compassion incarnate.
+Welcome to the lessons of Kali-Yuga.
+The bright side: Reincarnation, and continuous assistance from the Higher Self, compassion incarnate.

 This is the “Third Fundamental” of Theosophy, i.e. human beings engaging in a series of (hopefully) normal developmental stages over many lifetimes.